Half-Shot/bread/README.md

 	* Be so easy to set up that anyone could run a blog within 2 minutes.

 The project also makes extensive use of foundation 4.
-To add your own theming you will have to modify the php source.
+To add your own theming you will have to modify the php source. *This will be changed at a later date ;)*

+##Usage

+Although we do not reccomend usage just yet as there is a state of flux in the space-time continuium and as such we think its best to wait a few more revisions until the security is bolted down and an editor is added.

+If you want to try it then *check through the core/config.php file to make changes.*

+Have fun and remember if you want fixes/features, you MUST add issues to git.

 ##Whats done/todo: